 - Use a pillbox: These boxes were specifically designed to help people manage their medications.
 Offering separate sections based on each weekday, a pillbox only requires you to separate your medications at the beginning of the week to set you up for success over the next several days.

 - Make a sign: Put a post-it note on your bathroom mirror, or do whatever works best for you to remind yourself to take your medications while in certain rooms of your home.

 Keep an Open Line of Communication

-Side effects from medications do not always occur right away, and sometimes a change in dosage may be necessary given unique circumstances in your life.
-Be sure to contact Pathway Psychiatry and Counseling Center at (214) 997-4459 if you experience abnormal symptoms or are worried about your current medications.
-Dr. Gardner will work to ensure that each of her patients are being treated to the very best of her abilities, and she will always be available to assist in the ongoing process of medication management.
+Side effects from medications do not always occur right away, and sometimes a change in dosage may be necessary.
+Be sure to contact Dr. Gardner if you experience abnormal symptoms or are worried about your current medications.